Tuyki/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Yinchong Yang (杨寅翀).
-I am a research scientist of machine learning at Siemens.
-My current research interests include robustness, uncertainty quantification, and tensor decomposition methods in machine learning.
+I am a senior key expert of robust AI at Siemens.
+My current research interests include the quantification and certification of AI robustness and uncertainty.
+I'm also interested in tensor decomposition methods in machine learning, such tensorized neural networks and relational learning from tensor data.